SkySync-EPFL/skysync/Readme.md

 ### Crew

-Crew members read have access to their personal data and to information relating to the flight to which they are assigned.
+Crew members are responsible for preparing the flight, (includes arranging equipment and food for the journey).
+During the flight, they either follow the balloon in a vehicle or remain inside to cater to the passengers.
+After the theft, they are responsible for storing the equipment.. read have access to their personal data and to information relating to the flight to which they are assigned.

 ### Pilot

-Pilots members read have access to their personal data and to information relating to the flight to which they are assigned.
+Pilots are the only ones legally entitled to drive a hot-air balloon.
+They are responsible for specialized equipment if required (high-altitude flight).
+Pilots have read access to their personal data and to information relating to the flight to which they are assigned.

 ### Admin

-Admins have read/wrtie acccess to everything.
+Administrators create flights and assign staff to them.
+They have read/write acccess to everything.

 ### Other roles

-To be determined
+TBD